 Catching the scooter ferry to Cijin Island

-Today I walked in a different direction to yesterday, and ended up drinking gin & tonic at the beach…
+Today I walked in a different direction, and ended up drinking gin & tonic at the beach…

 The beach on Cijin Island, a five-minute ferry ride from the mainland.
 Photo: Zhen-Kang.

 This past weekend I’d completed an apartment rental application form, so today I had time to spare while waiting to hear from the real estate agent.
 Here are some phone pics from my meandering journey to Cijin: